img-1

 Is Project Planning training necessary?

-In the past, skill was passed from seniors to juniors through mentorship.
-This was extremely effective as juniors were coached from ground-level, doing things by hand, to understand the fundamental concepts and the principles of Project Planning.
-This gave them the basis from which to handle almost anything that came their way, while having their mentor to guide them along the way.
-So why don’t we continue with mentorship instead of training?
+So why don't we continue with mentorship instead of training?
 The answer is that with the explosion of the need for Project Planners there were insufficient numbers of skill in the marketplace that created a void that had to be filled faster than mentorship could do.
 Many Senior Project Planners of today are lacking the fundamentals and principles mentioned above, as they were never coached in this way.
 Since they did not receive coaching, they also do not have the experience or points of reference for applying coaching themselves.

 Before we say that training is or is not the answer, let’s look at why mentorship stopped being applied in the first place.
 As mentioned in Part One, Project Planning became mandatory in construction contracts, which resulted in two things: